 Ultimate Direction Ultra Vesta – When I got serious about running and started doing long distances (more than 12 miles, let’s say), I needed something more than a handheld water bottle.
-Even though on my long city runs I’d never be too far from a water source, I wanted something I could sip from every couple of miles without having to find a water fountain at a grocery store or coffee shop.
+Even though on my long city runs I’d never be too far from a water source, I wanted something I could sip from every couple of miles without having to find a water fountain at a coffee shop.

 For a long time I used a Nathan hip pack that holds two water bottles, one on each hip.
 But a friend saw a video of me running and watched the bouncing water bottles and suggested I could probably shave off some time if I lost the hip pack and, instead, relied on water and food at the aid stations set up during marathons.